alextanhongpin/clean-architecture-learn/value-object.md

 # Value Object

 Primitive obsession is an anti-pattern, and value objects are highly recommended.
 However, some languages does not offer the required functionality to create a value object in its valid state.

+- are DTOs value object?
+No, see [1].
+DTO is a class representing some data with no logic in it.
+- Value Object is a full member of your domain model
+- The only difference between Value Object and Entity is that Value Object doesn’t have its own identity.
+- Value Object are `comparable` by values
+- Value Objects do contain logic and, typically, they are not used for transferring data between application boundaries.

+# Example

 Take for example `golang`, modelling __value object__ through type definition is suboptimal: